The Oracle Database installation process consists of the following phases:

 A file system on a disk that is physically attached to the system

-If you are creating a database on basic disks that are not logical volumes or RAID devices, then Oracle recommends that you follow the Optimal Flexible Architecture (OFA) recommendations described in Appendix D and distribute the database files over multiple disks.
+If you are creating a database on basic disks that are not logical volumes or RAID devices, then Oracle recommends that you follow the Optimal Flexible Architecture (OFA) recommendations described in Appendix D and distribute the database files over more than one disk.

 A file system on a logical volume manager (LVM) volume or a RAID device

 If you are using multiple disks in an LVM or RAID configuration, then Oracle recommends that you use the stripe and mirror everything (SAME) methodology to increase performance and reliability.
-Using this methodology, you do not need to specify multiple file system mount points for database storage.
+Using this methodology, you do not need to specify more than one file system mount point for database storage.

 A network file system (NFS) mounted from a certified network attached storage (NAS) device